pragmint/open-practices/practices/reduce-coupling-between-abstractions.md

 ## Nuances

-<ed> Ditto comment in Run Pair Programming Sessions about swapping Nuances and How to... sections. </ed>

 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this practice.
+The goal here is not to discourage you.
+Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the practice with your teams.

 ### Over-Engineering